Best Single Serve Coffee Maker

-To ensure that we can recommend the best possible single-serve coffee maker for your needs, we researched the top makers on the market and purchased the best-rated machines for exhaustive side by side comparison.
+To ensure that we can recommend the best possible single-serve coffee maker for your needs, we purchased the best-rated machines for exhaustive side by side comparison.
 We spent the better part of five days brewing coffee of several varieties in reach machine.
 We dug into the manuals, cleaned and disassembled the machines, measured coffee temps, and brew times.
 We used pods in the pod machines as well as reusable pods loaded with light and dark roasts in the machines that would accept them.
 We used filtered water, freshly ground coffee, and maintained a constant indoor temperature to ensure that our data was as consistent as possible.

 Analysis and Test Results

 We drew up testing metrics that are relevant to home users and devised a ranking system to evaluate the machines based on their convenience, versatility, ease of use, ease of cleaning, and, most importantly, the taste of the coffee coming from these machines.